Let Them Fall in Love

 Let Them Fall in Love is the tenth studio album by American singer CeCe Winans.
 It was released by PureSprings Gospel on February 3, 2017.
+The album won the 2018 Grammy Award for Best Gospel Album.

 Critical reception

 AllMusic editor Andy Kellman called the album "a pleasant surprise from CeCe Winans.
 It's a retrofitted return that should appeal to anyone with an appreciation for Brill Building pop, early Motown, the Staple Singers, and Aretha Franklin circa "Amazing Grace" [...]
 Each song's message cuts clean through."

 Track listing

 All tracks produced by Alvin Love III and Tommy Sims.